mystoragebox/Jellyfin-Music-Video-Tutorial/README.md

 # Jellyfin-Music-Video-Tutorial
 Before you begin this is a slow process.
 This does not use any Jellyfin plugins.
-Hopefully in the future Jellyfin can manage this itself but for now I will show you the way for manual input, organisation of the files as well as setup Jellyfin for your Music Video library.
-You will need some software on your computer for this work.
-These include:
+Hopefully in the future Jellyfin can manage this itself but for now I will show you the way for manual input, organisation of the files as well as setup of your Music Video library.
+When Jellyfin can update the library automatically you will be ready with the file structure.
+For now you will need this software to help you organise:
 - Musicbee (or any other music sorting program that can edit MP4 meta)
 - ffmpeg
 - Powertoys (optional, it makes changing many filenames really easy)